 MSP does well to enable more effective delivery of change and a much smoother transition from the existing business as usual (BAU) to a future business model.
 Examples of such programmes are:

-MSP was originally released in 1999 and underwent its first major revision in 2003.
-The framework was revised again in September 2007 to its current version.
+MSP was originally released in 1999 and underwent major revisions in 2003 and 2007.
+The framework was revised again in late 2020 to its current version, known as 5th Edition.

 Can’t see the video above?
 Click here to open it in a new screen.

-- Requires 50% (40 marks) pass to attain Managing Successful Programmes (MSP) Practitioner Certification
+Requires 50% (40 marks) pass to attain certification

 It is highly recommended that you spend some time each evening of this course reviewing and consolidating what you’ve learned, to be well prepared for the exam.